MicrosoftDocs/OData-docs/Odata-docs/client/v6/code-generation-tool.md

 ## Summary

 Now you have the OData Connected Service at your disposal to generate your client proxy for any OData service.
-To leave us feedback, please open github issues at [OData Lab GitHub](https://github.com/OData/lab/issues)
+To leave us feedback, please open github issues at [OData Lab GitHub](https://github.com/OData/lab/issues).

+To leave feedback for the [Unchase OData Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseodataconnectedservice), please open github issues at [Unchase OData Connected Service GitHub](https://github.com/unchase/Unchase.Odata.Connectedservice/issues).